benbyford/ai-ethics-framework/README.md

 The framework found [here](https://github.com/benbyford/ai-ethics-framework/blob/master/Framework.md) is a list split into broad categories that relate to the type of people the question relates to, or the general area of discussion.
 E.g. Data, Design, Research etc.

 This framework is used by [Ethical By Design](https://ethicalby.design) as a method for helping businesses create responsible AI services.
-The framework is used along with Design, Business and Brand strategy workshops, leadership talks on AI and Ethics, goverance frameworks and research.
+The framework is used along with Design, Business and Brand strategy workshops, leadership talks on AI and Ethics, governance frameworks and research.

 As such, this framework shouldn't be viewed as a final product or a complete method rather a tool to help an organisation discover issues they may have overlooked and put better practises in place to mitigate inherent issues with implementing AI technologies in the real world (e.g. other than in simulation).